jayasurya00098/Unity-Editor-Scripting-Example/README.md

 # Unity Editor Scripting Example

-When Creating an App or a Game in Unity, we ofter have a situtation where we have to create prefabs, create a scriptable object for it, then add a component to the prefab and add the scriptable object reference to it.
+When Creating an App or a Game in Unity, we often have a situation where we have to create prefabs, create a scriptable object for it, then add a component to the prefab and add the scriptable object reference to it.
 This has to be done over and over again.

 I created this Custom Window to make the process in a single window.
-This will be helpful when you need to create 100's of varients of similar type.
+This will be helpful when you need to create 100's of variants of similar type.

 [My Portfolio Website](https://jokester00098.github.io).